ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 >
 > To create the project folder you must first enter the relevant Node:
 > - otnunit: `node = None`
-> - other Nodes:`node = "node"` - lowercase with quotation marks, fill in the value based on the path in Plone.
+> - safnode, migramar, nepunit:`node = "node"` - lowercase with quotation marks, fill in the value based on the path in Plone.
+> - all other nodes (not hosted by OTN): `node = None`
 >
 > Running this cell will print out an example of the URL, for your confirmation.
 Ensure the collectioncode and Node are correct.
 >